 This is how you digitally sign the agreement

 1. Make sure you have your DigiD data at hand.

 2. Click on the link that you receive via email.

 4. If there are incorrect data in it, click on 'disagree'.
 You will then enter a new screen and fill in the 'reason for refusal' box.

-5. If the data is correct, click on 'next' and follow the instructions on your screen.
+5. If there is incorrect data on the form, click on 'next' and follow the instructions on your screen.